ApolloTeam-dev/ApolloOS/README.md

 Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for details on joining the GitHub organization, and guidelines on contributing to the AROS project.

+We have a list of [prioritary tasks](docs/tasks.md).
+These are big tasks that require a significant effort.

 ## License

 This project is licensed under the APL License - see the [LICENSE](LICENSE) file for details